flashcordon/Recommandations/Podcasts-en-anglais.md

 ## Miscellaneous

 - [Mindscape](https://www.preposterousuniverse.com/podcast/)
 > Sean Carroll hosts conversations with the world's most interesting thinkers.
 Science, society, philosophy, culture, arts, and ideas.
 Durée des épisodes : entre 1h et 2h.
-En anglais.
 - [Complexity Podcast](https://santafe.edu/culture/podcast)
 > Podcast de l'institut Santa Fe, un institut de recherche sur les systèmes complexes.
 Conversations entre chercheurs sur des sujets liés aux systèmes complexes, des nuées d'oiseaux à l'origine de la vie.
 Durée des épisodes : entre 40 minutes et 1h.
-En anglais.
 - [The 80,000 Hours Podcast with Rob Wiblin](https://80000hours.org/podcast/)
 > A show about the world's most pressing problems and how you can use your career to solve them.
 Durée des épisodes : 2 à 3h.
-En anglais.
 - [99% invisible](https://99percentinvisible.org/)
 > 99% Invisible is about all the thought that goes into the things we don’t think about — the unnoticed architecture and design that shape our world.
 Durée des épisodes : entre 20 minutes et 1h.
-En anglais.
 - [The story collider](https://www.storycollider.org/)
 > Whether we wear a lab coat or haven't seen a test tube since grade school, science is shaping all of our lives.
 And that means we all have science stories to tell.
 Every year, we host dozens of live shows all over the country, featuring all kinds of storytellers - researchers, doctors, and engineers of course, but also patients, poets, comedians, cops, and more.
 Some of our stories are heartbreaking, others are hilarious, but they're all true and all very personal.
 Durée des épisodes : 15 à 30 minutes.
-En anglais.
 - [Radiolab](https://www.wnycstudios.org/shows/radiolab/podcasts)
 > A two-time Peabody Award-winner, Radiolab is an investigation told through sounds and stories, and centered around one big idea.
 In the Radiolab world, information sounds like music and science and culture collide.
 Hosted by Jad Abumrad and Robert Krulwich, the show is designed for listeners who demand skepticism, but appreciate wonder.
 Durée des épisodes : 20 minutes à 1h.
-En anglais.
 - [The infinite Monkey cage](https://www.bbc.co.uk/programmes/b00snr0w/episodes/downloads)
 > Witty, irreverent look at the world through scientists' eyes.
 With Brian Cox and Robin Ince.
 On BBC Radio 4.
 Durée des épisodes : 45 minutes à 1h.
 - [Nature podcast](https://www.nature.com/nature/articles?type=nature-podcast)